Skip to Main Content

 Examples:

-The following instructions for fixing a flat bicycle tire were generated by ChatGPT.
+The following instructions for fixing a flat bicycle tire were generated on September 30, 2024, by ChatGPT-4.

 Here's an image generated with artificial intelligence:

-AI-generated image using Bing Image Creator, Cityscape at sunset in graffiti style prompt
+AI-generated image using Bing Image Creator, Cityscape at sunset in cubist style prompt

 Footnote or Endnote